vighopaulo/MRTWay/README.md

 Current Stage

-MRTWay is currently in the concept development, research, and venture-building stage with MRTPharma use case for Radiopharmaceutical logistics and Precision oncology infrastructure.
+MRTWay is currently in the concept development, research, and venture-building stage with MRT Pharma as a use case for Radiopharmaceutical logistics and Precision oncology infrastructure.

 Current activities include: